edward8e/mini-homelab/README.md

 # Mini-Homelab Helm Charts
 Homelab Helm Charts compatible with ARM64 and ARM Docker Images.

-Helm charts I've put together to quickly get up and running with the most popular homelab applications and continuously adding.
+Helm charts I've put together to quickly get up and running with the most popular homelab applications with the intension to run them on a Raspberry Pi k3s cluster.

 ## Installation